24/10/2023 - 3 min read

-What happens after your egg collection
+What happens after your egg collection?

 The collected eggs need to be mature to be able to be fertilized.
 So it is important to realize that only mature eggs will be able to accept a sperm and you may get some eggs which are mature and some which are not.
-Insemination may be with "standard insemination" by placing the sperm with the eggs or with the "ICSI sperm injection technique".
+Insemination may be with "standard insemination" by placing the sperm with the eggs or using ICSI.
 We often use the ICSI technique for patients who have sperm issues.
 Only mature eggs will be able to fertilize by either technique.
 So it is important to realize that not all the eggs collected at the egg collection will have the ability to fertilize.

 Once the eggs are inseminated they will be placed in our laboratory culture system.
 The following day we will know how many eggs have fertilised to form the initial numbers of embryos to take you to the next stage of your journey.
-At this stage the embryology scientific team will call you to let you know how many eggs have fertilised to form early embryos.
+At this stage the embryology team will call you to let you know how many eggs have fertilised to form early embryos.